 RFID is an acronym that means Radio Frequency IDentification.
 In short, RFID describes a method to identify something using radio energy.
 There are many types and flavors of RFID created by a huge range of technologies that can all be classified under the RFID umbrella.
-There are a few major segments, defined by the type of radio energy constructed; active, passive, and capacitive.
-Active devices are powered radio devices which communicate using the electric field, such as smartphones, ham radios, broadcast radios, etc. Passive RFID systems are magnetically coupled devices where a reader and tag use inductor coils.
+There are a few major segments, defined by the type of radio energy used; active, backscatter, and passive.
+Active devices are long range powered radio devices which communicate like a typical “transmitter” using the electric field, such as smartphones, ham radios, broadcast radios, etc. Backscatter tags are medium range devices that receive a pulse of transmitted energy from a reader and reflect it back to the emitter.
+Passive RFID systems are short range, magnetically coupled devices where a reader and tag use induction coils to exchange both power and data.
 The reader creates a magnetic field and the tag inducts power from this field to power itself, and this magnetic field is modulated to pass data between reader and tag.
+Our product lineup focuses on short range passive devices.

 So why would anyone want to implant one of these transponders under their skin?
 Amal Graafstra, our founder and CEO, explains his reason for implanting transponders and starting biohacking company Dangerous Things in this 2013 TEDx video.